abdirxhmxn/abdirxhmxn/README.md

 [![GitHub](https://img.shields.io/badge/-GitHub-181717?style=flat&logo=github&logoColor=white)](https://github.com/abdirxhmxn)
 [![Phone](https://img.shields.io/badge/-207--800--7829-25D366?style=flat&logo=whatsapp&logoColor=white)](tel:207-800-7829)

-### 🎯 Current Goals
+## 🎯 Current Goals
+Becoming a better developer and programmer through continuous learning Growing Al Bayaan Institute to serve more students in our community

-> "Technology is best when it brings people together and makes education accessible to all."
+"Technology is best when it brings people together and makes education accessible to all."

 I believe in using code to create positive impact - whether it's building educational platforms, developing user-friendly applications, or mentoring the next generation of developers.
 Thanks for visiting! ✨ Feel free to explore my work and don't hesitate to reach out if you'd like to collaborate!
-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->